f4gkr/PicTalk/1_Binary release/Ubuntu x86_64/README.md

 # Binary Install for Ubuntu x86_64

-** WARNING ** this is a preliminary release please feedback any issue !
+**WARNING** this is a preliminary release please feedback any issue !

+***please check the issues section, there are so far some missing packages that need to be manually installed before the install pack is reworked***

 Works with **RTLSDR and SDRPlay RSP1/RSP1A ONLY** (RSP2 not supported !).